farahc123/tech501-week2/Securing the database.md

 ## Setting stricter rules for the DB VM

+- Note that SSH is already allowed here so we aren't setting it up -- but note that **SSH is only allowed for testing**
 1. Go to the NSG for the DB VM
 2. Go to **Inbound security rules** under Settings
 3. Create the first rule: